Jump to section:

 Select the Ant Text toolbar in the top.

-Then click the button ”Register license” (if you purchase online you will be registered automatically)
+Then, click the button ”Register license” (if you purchase online, we will register your license automatically)

 Ant Text is free to try for the first 14 days.
-After that you can still use Ant Text, but you will need to have a license, in order to avoid unnecessary delays when inserting your templates.
+After that, you can still use Ant Text, but you will need to have a license.
+This will avoid unnecessary delays when inserting your templates.

 You can buy a license for Ant Text from the delay screens that are displayed when your trial period has ended, or by visiting Ant Text’s website.

-When you have a license key, you can register it by selecting ”Settings” and “Registration”, and enter your license key under “Your license”.
+When you have a license key, you can register it by selecting ”Settings” and “Registration”.
+Then, you should enter your license key under “Your license”.

-It’s important to note that a license key can be valid for several users, and that only users with a Business license will be able to share their Ant Text template folders, and assign licenses to others.
+It’s important to note that a license key can be valid for several users.
+Moreover, only users with a Business license will be able to share their Ant Text template folders and assign licenses to others.

-When you have filled in your license key, click “Register license”, and your license should be registered.
+Once you have filled in your license key, click “Register license”, and you will see your license as registered.

 You can read about our terms and conditions, in our Ant Text agreement.